nguyenmanhthao996tn/LoRaSpaceLib-STM32WL/README.md

 <img src="docs/stm32wl-lowpower-measurement-results/power_comsumption.png" width="400">

+### If you have any question or discussion points, please let me know via the Issues & Disscussions tabs 💖

 # 🍀 Credits

 Thanks **Côte d'Azur University** & [**RFThings CO.,Ltd.**](https://github.com/RFThings) for lending me the hardware.
 The original LoRaSpaceLib is also developed by [RFThings](https://github.com/RFThings).